MohamedA2000/Stock-Market-Data-Pipeline/README.md

 # End-to-End Data Pipeline with Apache Kafka and AWS

-This repository contains the code and configuration files for an end-to-end data pipeline built using Apache Kafka, ZooKeeper, and various AWS services.
-The pipeline is designed to ingest, process, store, and analyze stock market data in real-time.
-Below is an overview of the components and steps involved in this data pipeline.
+This repository contains the code and configuration files for an end-to-end data pipeline built using Apache Kafka, ZooKeeper, and a suite of AWS services.
+The pipeline is designed to ingest, process, store, and analyze streaming data in real-time.
+It leverages Amazon S3 for scalable and durable storage of raw data, utilizes AWS Glue for automated data discovery, metadata cataloging, and ETL transformations, and employs Amazon Athena for real-time ad-hoc querying and analysis.
+The entire system is hosted on an AWS EC2 instance, providing the computational infrastructure for data processing.
 ## Components

 ### Apache Kafka and ZooKeeper